Trains in Germany

 |Direct train||Yes, there is 1 direct train a day|

-Eurostar is the premier high-speed railway service which connects the United Kingdom with Europe through the Channel Tunnel, also known as the Chunnel, with journeys connecting London St Pancras International with Paris, Brussels and Amsterdam among other popular European cities.
-With its high-speed service reaching speeds up to 186 mph (300 km/h), the Eurostar makes travel between the UK and Europe as smooth and easy as possible.
-When you book your London to Amsterdam train, you can choose between ticket types like Standard, Standard Premier (with spacious seats and light refreshments served), and Business Premier (with flexible travel options, spacious seats, lounge access, hot meals served and priority boarding).
+Eurostar is the exclusive high-speed railway service connecting the United Kingdom with countries in continental Europe like France, Belgium and the Netherlands.
+Most Eurostar trains travel through the Channel Tunnel, also known as the Chunnel, between the UK and France.
+With a high-speed train service reaching speeds up to 186 mph (300 km/h), you will travel from London to Amsterdam in ultimate comfort coupled with modern, comfortable seats and large windows.
+When booking your Eurostar train from London to Amsterdam, you can choose between three ticket types: Standard, Standard Premier (with light refreshments served and spacious seats), and Business Premier (with flexible travel options, spacious seating, lounge access, priority boarding and hot meal served).

 It is convenient to make a 340-mile (540 km) journey from London to Amsterdam by train and even more relaxing and enjoyable than taking a flight, driving, or using a ferry.
 Train services to Amsterdam Central depart regularly from London St Pancras International throughout the week and on weekends.
 It takes less than four hours for the fastest trips to Amsterdam.
 All services from London to Amsterdam are run by Eurostar, although passengers must switch to other operators, such as Thalys or InterCity, where changes are required.